ankaAR/bestiario5e/_creatures/wastrilith.md

 ***Anfibio.*** The wastrilith puede respirar aire y agua.

 ***Corrupt Water.*** At the start of each of the wastrilith's turns, exposed water within 30 feet of it is befouled.
 Underwater, this effect lightly obscures the area until a current clears it away.
 Water in containers remains corrupted until it evaporates.
 A creature that consumes this foul water or swims in it must make a DC 18 Constitution saving throw.
 On a successful save, the creature is immune to the foul water for 24 hours.
-On a failed save, the creature takes 14 (4d6) poison damage and is poisoned for 1 minute.
-At the end of this time, the poisoned creature must repeat the saving throw.
-On a failure, the creature takes 18 (4d8) poison damage and is poisoned until it finishes a long rest.
+On a failed save, the creature takes 14 (4d6) poison damage and is envenenado for 1 minute.
+At the end of this time, the envenenado creature must repeat the saving throw.
+On a failure, the creature takes 18 (4d8) poison damage and is envenenado until it finishes a long rest.
 If another demon drinks the foul water as an action, it gains 11 (2d10) temporary hit points.

 ***Magic Resistance.*** The wastrilith has advantage on saving throws against spells and other magical effects.